rylnd/dotfiles/README.md

 Configures the git author/email for multiple developers when pair programming

 #### Setup
-First, you'll probably want the pair script added to your PATH.
-In something like `~/.bash_login` add:
+First, for simplicity, you'll probably want the pair script added onto your PATH.
+If you have a `~/bin`, you can throw it in there.
+Otherwise, in something like `~/.bash_login` add:
 ```bash
 export PATH="$PATH:<path_to_pair_script>"
 ```